input-output-hk/plutus-pioneer-program/README.md

   - Implement a Mary-era-style minting policy in the [Homework1](code/week05/src/Week05/Homework1.hs) module.
   - Fix the token name to the empty ByteString in the NFT contract in the [Homework2](code/week05/src/Week05/Homework2.hs) module.

+- Week #6

+  - Try to replicate what is done in the lecture - minting tokens with the `cardano-cli` and the PAB.

 ## Some Plutus Modules